awslabs/s3-connector-for-pytorch/examples/benchmark/README.md

 prefix_uri: s3://<S3_BUCKET>/<S3_PREFIX>/
 region: <AWS_REGION>
-sharding: True|False # if the samples have been packed into TAR archives.
+sharding: TAR|null # if the samples have been packed into TAR archives.
 ```

 This dataset can then be referenced in an experiment with an entry like `dataset: custom_dataset` (note that we're